pydata/patsy/doc/quickstart.rst

    dmatrix("x1 + x2", data)

-(If you prefer pandas, there are also :func:`ddataframes` and :func:`ddataframe` functions.)
 We'll use dmatrix for the rest of the examples, since seeing the outcome matrix over and over would get boring.
 The metadata is stored in an extra attribute called ``.design_info``, which is a :class:`DesignInfo` object you can explore at your leisure:

 .. ipython::